Toyota Yaris Cross: XP210 series (2020)

-Overview

 The Yaris Cross was originally planned to be unveiled at the 2020 Geneva Motor Show; however, the show was cancelled due to the COVID-19 pandemic.
 Toyota then released the first pictures and specifications of the Yaris Cross on 23 April 2020.
 The model went on sale in Japan in September 2020, Australia in November 2020 and in Europe in mid-2021.

-The design of the Yaris Cross is a collaboration between Toyota's European and Japanese studios.
+Development was done alongside the Yaris hatchback, led by Yasunori Suezawa as chief engineer and Hideaki Hayashi as deputy chief engineer under the internal "Toyota Compact Car Company".
+The design of the Yaris Cross is a collaboration between Toyota's European and Japanese studios, combining cues from the Yaris with features from Toyota's larger SUVs such as the more angular RAV4.
+According to Toyota, the Yaris Cross resembles a diamond when viewed from above because of its wider midsection, which allowed the designers to broaden the wheel arches to achieve a more 'rugged' styling.
+The dashboard design shares many components with the Yaris hatchback.
+The wheelbase of the Yaris Cross is identical to the European market Yaris, but the ground clearance is increased by 30 mm over the standard Yaris.

+Toyota offers an all-wheel-drive variant (Intelligent All-Wheel Drive, AWD-i) for the hybrid version, unlike other B-segment SUVs which are predominantly front-wheel drive especially in Europe.
+The system does not require a driveshaft, and instead utilising an electrified rear axle that supplies power during acceleration or when more traction is required.
+Under the WLTP test cycle, the i-AWD version of the new Yaris Cross emits 135 g/km of CO_{2}, and 120 g/km for the front-wheel drive variant.

 Production

 The Yaris Cross is manufactured in Japan at Toyota Motor East Japan and France at Toyota Motor Manufacturing France, the same as the standard Yaris.
 The company planned to produce 150,000 units of the Yaris Cross per year in its French factory.
-The first Yaris Cross rolled out the French factory in July 2021.
+The first Yaris Cross unit rolled out from the French factory in July 2021.